Cyprus: Cyprus expands its double tax treaty network with Spain and Portugal

+To enhance its position as a financial business centre and to attract more international business, Cyprus has recently signed two double tax treaties with Spain and Portugal.
+These tax treaties also serve to maintain and strengthen its economic and commercial ties with other countries.
 The double tax treaty signed with Portugal on November 19 2012 is a step further in bilateral relations between the two countries, especially following Cyprus's removal from Portugal's blacklist of jurisdictions back in 2011.

 The new treaty is based on OECD Model Convention, with the withholding tax rate set for dividends, interest and royalties at 10%.
 Gains arising from the alienation of shares held in property rich companies may be taxed in the state in which the property is located.

 The signing of the treaty, as well as the removal of Cyprus from Portugal's blacklist, is expected to increase investments between the two countries.
 Now Portugal can leverage Cyprus as a gateway to Russia and ex-Soviet Union countries where Cyprus already has favourable treaties in place.
 Cyprus can also leverage Portugal as a gateway to enter into South American countries.

 Cyprus also recently signed a treaty with Spain on February 14 2013.
 Again the treaty is based on the OECD Model Convention, including the latest provisions on exchange of information (art.
 26).
 The main provisions of the treaty are as follows: